mobilecoinofficial/mobot/TERMS-OF-USE.md

 - MobileCoins and their use and transfer; and
 - MobileCoin Wallets and their access and use.

 Please read these Terms carefully before you start to use any MobileCoins and any MobileCoin Wallet.
 By acquiring or otherwise obtaining MobileCoins, using or transferring MobileCoins or obtaining, accessing or using a MobileCoin Wallet, you acknowledge that you have read, understand, and completely agree to be bound by these Terms.
 You also agree to require any transferee of your MobileCoins and any holder of a MobileCoin Wallet facilitated by you to be subject to these Terms.
 These Terms may be enforced against you by MobileCoin TS Ltd. or other authorized entities (which are collectively referred to in these Terms as the Compliance Entities).
-These Terms may be amended, changed, or updated by the Compliance Entities at any time and without prior notice to you by posting at the MobileCoin TS Ltd. Website at http://www.buymobilecoin.com/.
+These Terms may be amended, changed, or updated by the Compliance Entities at any time and without prior notice to you by posting at the MobileCoin TS Ltd. Website at https://www.buymobilecoin.com/.
 Your continued use of any MobileCoins and any MobileCoin Wallets following the posting of any amendment, change, or update means that you accept and agree to the amended, changed, or updated Terms.
-These Terms are first effective as of November 23, 2020.
+These Terms are first effective as of August 17th, 2021.

 Access or use of any MobileCoin Wallets or use or transfer of any MobileCoins is void where such access, use or transfer is prohibited by, would constitute a violation of, or would be subject to penalties under applicable laws, and will not be the basis for the assertion or recognition of any interest, right, remedy, power, or privilege.
-Please also consult the Terms of Sale and Access and Use of the Site, available at the MobileCoin TS Ltd. website at http://www.buymobilecoin.com/.
-Information on the way personal information is handled is included in the Privacy Policy, available at http://www.buymobilecoin.com/.
+Please also consult the Terms of Sale and Access and Use of the Site, available at the MobileCoin TS Ltd. website at https://www.buymobilecoin.com/.
+Information on the way personal information is handled is included in the Privacy Policy, available at https://www.buymobilecoin.com/.

 ## Limitations on Access or Use of MobileCoin Wallets and Use and Transfer of MobileCoins